 species and speciation

-We are harnessing the power of low and high throughput phenotyping, natural history collections, genomics, and computational biology to understand the nature of species and study the process of speciation.
+We are harnessing the power of phenotyping, natural history collections, genomics, and computational biology to understand the nature of species and study the process of speciation.

 earth's history and the evolution of biodiversity